chrisant996/clink/docs/clink.md

 The function receives five arguments:
 - `arg_index` is the argument index in the argmatcher, corresponding to the argument being parsed.
 0 means it is a flag, rather than an argument.
-- `word` is a partial string for the word under the cursor, corresponding to the argument being parsed:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
+- `word` is a string containing the word being parsed.
+If it's the word under the cursor, then the string will be empty, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
 - `word_index` is the word index in `line_state`, corresponding to the argument being parsed.
 - `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
 - `user_data` is a table that the argmatcher can use to help it parse the input line (see [Responding to Arguments in Argmatchers](#responsive-argmatchers) for details).